 Causes of Osteoporosis

-The loss of bone mass that occurs in secondary osteoporosis is caused by certain lifestyle factors, diseases, or medications.
-The majority of people with the condition have at least one secondary cause.
+The loss of bone mass can also be caused by certain lifestyle factors, diseases, or medications.
+The majority of people with osteoporosis have at least one secondary cause.

 - Other immunosuppressive drugs

 - Excessive alcohol consumption